Congratulations on making it through the job interview process and receiving an offer! It’s now time to negotiate your salary.

 Related: 5 things recruiters and employers look for in a resume

-The research found that when you provide a more precise amount, it implies that you have done more extensive research and are more informed of your market value, and you would more likely get an offer closer to what you are looking at.
-This would be even more persuasive if you can back up your request with data or other evidence.
+The research found that when you provide a more precise amount, it implies that you have done more extensive research and are more informed of your market value.
+You would more likely get a salary offer closer to what you are looking at.
+This would be even more persuasive if you could back up your request with data or other evidence.

 When preparing to negotiate, think about what matters most to you and identify a few benefits that could be just as valuable as a higher salary.
 This is especially helpful if the hiring budget is fixed and there’s less room for salary negotiation.

-It’s important to be aware of the current economic climate and your prospective employer’s financial situation when negotiating salary.
+When negotiating salary, you must be aware of the current economic climate and your prospective employer’s financial situation.

 Asking for a significantly higher salary may damage the relationship with the company if they are unable to pay more.

-Knowing the economic context can help you understand your limits and determine if the opportunity is still worth it, even if your salary expectations can’t be met.
+Knowing the economic context can help you understand your limits and determine if the opportunity is still worth it, even if your salary expectations are unmet.

 Related: How to make a successful career change

-Negotiating can be intimidating, but it is an important part of the job offer process.
+Negotiating can be intimidating, but it is integral to the job offer process.

-Similar to preparing for job interview questions, it is essential to practice negotiating to feel more confident and increase your chances of a successful outcome.
+Similar to preparing for job interview questions, it is essential to practice negotiating to feel more confident in the salary discussion and increase your chances of a successful outcome.

 Practice negotiating with a friend or mentor to become more comfortable with the process.
 When presenting your counteroffer, make sure it is well-researched, reasonably laid out, and delivered confidently.